a2ankitrai/Software_Notes/Kafka/kafka-theory.md

 - Topics should have a replication factor > 1 (usually between 2 and 3)

-- This wasy if a broker is down, another broker can serve the data
+- This way if a broker is down, another broker can serve the data

 - Example: Topic with 2 partitions and replication factor of 2